-1) Using its own funds, the City purchased a new advanced XRF machine, a Viken Pb200i, since the old equipment was outdated.
-This product enables the City's Housing Rehabilitation Specialist (HRS) to perform a full lead hazard inspection as part of his regular housing rehabilitation survey inspection.

-- The HRS is trained to operate the Niton and also is a licensed risk assessor/lead inspector/supervisor by the State of Wisconsin.
-Having this device enables the City to avoid "assuming lead" on all deteriorated paint surfaces, which can lead to considerable cost savings on our rehab projects. - Deteriorated painted surfaces that contain lead are treated in accord with "lead safe work practices" and, if necessary, occupants are temporarily relocated, and rehab work is performed by trained and licensed lead abatement contractors.
+- 1) Using its own funds, the City purchased a new advanced XRF machine, a Viken Pb200i, since the old equipment was outdated.
+This product enables the City's Housing Rehabilitation Specialist (HRS) to perform a full lead hazard inspection as part of his regular housing rehabilitation survey inspection. - The HRS is trained to operate the Niton and also is a licensed risk assessor/lead inspector/supervisor by the State of Wisconsin.
+Having this device enables the City to avoid "assuming lead" on all deteriorated paint surfaces, which can lead to considerable cost savings

-2) The City required any Housing Rehabilitation Loan Program applicant who has a child under age of six (6) to complete testing to determine if the child has elevated blood lead levels.

-3) The Housing Rehabilitation Loan Program also receives referrals from the Fond du Lac County Health Department for households that have a lead poisoning that reside in the City.
-Staff will assist those households with corrective rehab work items or partner with other agencies or private lenders to complete the work.

-4) The City and Health Department are also working together on a new initiative through the State -Lead Hazard Paint Mitigation Grant.
-The Health Department receives the grant funds and we work with them and support them as they undertake projects and identifying properties of concern.
+- on our rehab projects. - Deteriorated painted surfaces that contain lead are treated in accord with "lead safe work practices" and, if necessary, occupants are temporarily relocated, and rehab work is performed by trained and licensed lead abatement contractors. - 2) The City required any Housing Rehabilitation Loan Program applicant who has a child under age of six (6) to complete testing to determine if the child has elevated blood lead levels. - 3) The Housing Rehabilitation Loan Program also receives referrals from the Fond du Lac County Health Department for households that have a lead poisoning that reside in the City.
+Staff will assist those households with corrective rehab work items or partner with other agencies or private lenders to complete the work. - 4) The City works with the State Lead Hazard Paint Mitigation Grant.
+Pre- COVID, the Health Department had received funds, but opted out due to the demands of managing the pandemic and then vaccinations.
+If the County applies again to receive funds, the City will work with the Health Department.
+If not, City staff will continue to work with the State as needed for more challenging lead based paint cases.